Tuesday, March 30, 2010

 Museum Guard

 Out of luck. out of town and on the bus from outside Des Moines headed to the big city.
 Destination, the Art Institute of Chicago, hoping to land a job.
 The man sitting across from you the past few miles gets off also.
-He says you need to know to somebody and he becomes that person whose name you can drop.
+He says you need to know somebody and he becomes that person whose name you can drop.

 You’re thinking how all this fell into place twenty-seven years ago.
 You’ve seen them come and go; other guards and daily viewers.
 You patrol two rooms on the second floor containing the most treasured artworks.
 Two paintings in particular you have claimed as your own, as steward.
 You possess them as much as anyone can ever possess a work of art; Hopper’s Nighthawks and Grant Wood’s American Gothic.
 They have followed you from flatland to city street.